Changes for 2022 in Medicare

 There's good news that for those who need insulin, an Enhanced Part D plan will cap insulin costs at $35 per month.
 There are also new strides in extending better care, including telehealth that can be conducted remotely and avoid trips to doctors and other facilities (important during times when COVID is still a huge question mark).
 This includes new initiatives for mental health care via telehealth as well.

 Good Information For Planning Ahead

 CMS is also releasing the information to help people look ahead and to plan.
 They do advise, "Medicare health and drug plan costs and covered benefits can change from year to year, so people with Medicare should look at their coverage choices annually and decide on the options that best meet their health needs."
-This is always good action (and that's right on target where the Medicare Store by Agency4RED can help).
+This is always good action (and that's right on target where Agency4RED can help).
 Be sure to visit with your insurance advisor to make sure your plan(s) are where they should be.
 As always, you can reach out to us at any time and we'd be glad to help you.